mashupbots/socko/_posts/2012-06-19-spdy-netty.markdown

 ## Step 1 - Add Support for Next Protocol Negotiation (NPN)

-When you type `https://www.mywebsite.com/mypage` into the Chrome browser address bar, Chrome is able to ask if the server supports SPDY and if so, which version.
+When you type `https://www.mywebsite.com/mypage` into the Chrome browser address bar, Chrome asks the server if it supports SPDY and if so, which version.

 To achieve this, a special TLS/SSL extension called [Next Protocol Negotiation](http://tools.ietf.org/html/draft-agl-tls-nextprotoneg-00) is used.